-Parcel 15 ("Site") will serve as the gateway to this mixed-use, transit-oriented and entertainment community.
-Adjacent to the Congress Heights Metro Station, the Site comprises just over four acres and can accommodate new construction of up to 373,538 SF, by-right.
-The Site's position as the gateway to St. Elizabeths East, and prominence within the historic campus provide opportunities for new buildings that exhibit design excellence and creativity.
-Redevelopment of this parcel should encourage pedestrian traffic and activity, particularly with ground floor retail, and take maximum advantage of its proximity to public transportation and the Entertainment & Sports Arena immediately to the north of the site.
-The St. Elizabeths East Master Plan includes more detailed suggested design guidelines for these parcels.
-While zoning requires some residential use on Parcel 15, the District envisions it as appropriate for additional Class A office use, with ground floor retail, open green space, and one or more levels of underground parking.
+Parcel 13 is integral to a consistent urban experience along future 13th Street, from the Congress Heights Metro Center in the south toward the intersection of 13th and Cypress Streets further north.
+Parcel 13 will serve as transit-oriented development with access to the WMATA Congress Height Station.
+Adjacent to the ESA, Parcel 13 comprises just under four acres and can accommodate new construction of up to 126,324 sq. ft, by-right.
+The Parcel 13's position as a major parcel where new construction and architecture can occur at the East Campus, and prominence within the historic East Campus, provide opportunities for new buildings that exhibit design excellence and creativity.
+Redevelopment of this parcel should encourage pedestrian traffic and activity, particularly with ground floor retail, and take maximum advantage of its proximity to public transportation and the ESA immediately to the southeast of the site.
+Above-ground parking structures should be wrapped with buildings so that streets are framed with active uses and garaged are screened.
+The St. Elizabeths East 2012 Master Plan (the "2012 Master Plan" includes more detailed suggested design guidelines for these parcels.
+Zoning requires some residential use on Parcel 13, the District also envisions it as appropriate for additional Class A office use, with ground floor retail, and three (3) or more levels of below-grade parking.